seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Give him all kindness: I had rather have
 Such men my friends than enemies.
 Go on,
 And see whether Brutus be alive or dead;
-And bring us word unto Octavius’ tent
+And bring us word unto Octavius' tent
 How every thing is chanced.

 *Exeunt*